bcornelusse/ELEC0447-analysis-power-systems/lecture4.md

 A transfomer, in the per unit representation, can thus be represented
  - as a two-port if the shunt admittance are considered
- - as a simple series leakge impedance if the shunt admittance is neglected
+ - as a simple series leakage impedance if the shunt admittance is neglected

 ---